“Learning and growing together”

 Most students at Pitcheroak choose to stay on and access Post 16 provision, which is full-time and 5 days per week.
 Students can decide to remain at this setting for 1, 2 or 3 years.
 Core subjects are taught across the week: English, maths and ICT.
-Foundation subjects are taught alongside these: PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Communication Skills and Leisure.
+Foundation subjects are taught alongside these: PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Creative options and Leisure.
 Students may also experience life and work skills, Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.

 Students have regular meetings with our Careers Advisor who is able to support and review transition plans.
 Guidance is offered to students and their families to ensure end of school destinations are found.